Image Recommendations

 Hero Band Feature Image

-The hero band, a recommended option for all landing pages and basic pages, includes a featured image that fills a large portion of the top section of a page and is meant to support the content of the page and provide visual interest to help grab visitors attention.
-Hero images are meant to be responsive and fluid; which means they scale with the page adapting to various screen resolutions from desktops to mobile devices.
+The hero band, a recommended option for all landing pages and basic pages, includes a featured image that fills a large portion of the top section of a page and is meant to support the content of the page and provide visual interest to help grab visitors' attention.
+Hero images are meant to be responsive and fluid, which means they scale with the page, adapting to various screen resolutions from desktops to mobile devices.
 The responsiveness of the hero image presents a challenge at times to keep the main subject of the image fully visible and balanced in the frame.
 The best images for use in the hero band have a central focal point.
-The minimum resolution on most desktop (including laptop) computer screens is 1024 x 768 pixels.
-A hero image size of around 1500 x 500 pixels is recommended, maintaining a 16:9 ratio.
+A hero image size of around 2560 x 1440 pixels is recommended, maintaining a 16:9 ratio.

 Comments